microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/05-MigratingToAzureSQL.md

 >**Note**: The architecture diagram from Module 4 explains a web app being deployed to Azure.
 Due to time restraints, the lab will deal with switching the app running on the VM locally to using SQL MI (not the deployment to Azure or integrating the App Service with the Virtual Network).
 In the [extended version of these labs](https://github.com/microsoft/MCW-Migrating-SQL-databases-to-Azure/blob/master/Hands-on%20lab/HOL%20step-by-step%20-%20Migrating%20SQL%20databases%20to%20Azure.md#exercise-3-update-the-web-application-to-use-the-new-sql-mi-database), or if you have time at the end of the day, you can do that.

-In this acitivity, you will create an RDP connection to the JumpBox VM, and then using Visual Studio on the JumpBox, run the `TailspinToysWeb` application on the VM.
+In this activity, you will create an RDP connection to the JumpBox VM, and then using Visual Studio on the JumpBox, run the `TailspinToysWeb` application on the VM.

 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b>Steps</b></p>